 Beyond therapy and research, psychology graduates find careers in consumer behavior, AI ethics, sports performance, and even UX design.

-Understanding human cognition and behavior is a skill that applies to countless industries.
+As mentioned earlier, understanding human cognition and behaviour is a skill that applies to countless industries.

 Many graduates transition into roles such as behavioural economists, market researchers, or even policy advisors, where their knowledge of human decision-making plays a crucial role.